Home / Rhodes Program

 Applications for the Rhodes Program will be taken on a first-come basis, with an estimated 30 spaces available.
 Please apply early to ensure your place in the program.

 Please note these housing rates are estimates and may vary.
-Confirmed Rhodes housing rates will be available in Spring 2023.
-Students may make changes to their Rhodes housing selections up until May 1, 2023.
+Confirmed Rhodes housing rates will be available in Spring 2025.
+Students may make changes to their Rhodes housing selections up until May 1, 2025.
 Please email lawabroad@tulane.edu to make changes.

-The estimated rates per person are:
+The estimated rates per person will be listed here by November 22nd

 These rates are for 19 nights, checking in on Sunday and checking out following exams on the last day of the program (Friday).
 Please note that unless you extend your reservation dates, you will need to check-out of the hotel after exams and find alternative accommodations for that evening.
-The Rhodes Bay rates include breakfast.
+The Sheraton Rhodes Resort rates include breakfast.

 If you wish to arrive earlier than the first Sunday or depart later than the last Friday, you can extend your reservations at the hotel by contacting them directly.